Sustainable Impact Annual Report

 Collaboration invitationsProactive contact from local units / number of follow-up invitationsThe Xingang local volunteer team proactively invited a return next year

-Complete data and charts are in Case Study: Zero Waste for Mazu.
+Complete data and charts for the Xingang case are in Case Study: Zero Waste for Mazu.

 5 · Potential Lasting Impact